Curated, Custom, and Favorite topics in ContentStudio

 Query: (“Social media marketing” OR “Content Marketing” OR “Digital Marketing” ) AND (Tips OR Trends OR Strategy OR Tutorials) NOT (Job OR Course)

-Now, this will cover a much broader range of content but it will be targeted to the type of content we need.
-Here are some of the possible term matches.
+Now, this will cover a much broader range of content but it will be targeted to the type of content we need as the search has resulted in 1012 particular results that match the keyword specified query.

 Method 2Adding domain(s) as sources first